 Many girls also confided that they are told to stay away from men during menstruation, otherwise it will be seen in their face.
 Another girl said she was told to place blood on her breasts to stop them from falling.

 As for Marie, she says: “When you start your period, you become more beautiful.
-You get softer skin and you gain weight.
-Plus, the first time a girl has sexual intercourse, it will be less painful.”
+You get softer skin and you gain weight."

 Plan International Rwanda is currently distributing sanitary pads and underwear to refugees to help them manage their menstruation.